shannihilator/CandidateEF/README.md

 5. Run `rails db:create`
 6. `cd` into the client directory
 7. Run `npm i`
+8. `cd ..` to return to the root directory
-8. Start the app with `foreman start -f Procfile.dev`!
+9. Start the app with `foreman start -f Procfile.dev`!

 ## 2. Linked to Deployed App